f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab1/lab1.rst

 .. note:: NGINX Plus and NGINX App Protect repositories are accessed using a cert/key pair that enables access for customers who have purchased licenses.
 In this lab, NGINX Plus repo keys are already copied to the Ubuntu VM.

+.. note:: This section of the lab covers installation of NGINX App Protect.
+General instructions for installation can be found at https://docs.nginx.com/nginx-app-protect-waf/admin-guide/install/#ubuntu-2004-installation.
+The steps in this guide are customized to this lab environment.

 1. Connect to the jump host via RDP if not already.

 2. Installation of NGINX App Protect is performed on the CLI of the host.
 Click on the **Applications** menu, select **SSH Shortcuts** and select **nginx-plus-2**.
 This host has NGINX Plus installed and serving the Arcadia Finance app, but NGINX App Protect is not installed.